John Emburey

 John Ernest Emburey (born 20 August 1952) is a former English first-class cricketer who played for Middlesex, Northamptonshire, Western Province, Berkshire and England.
+He was a part of the English squad which finished as runners-up at the 1987 Cricket World Cup.

 According to cricket writer Colin Bateman, Emburey's participation in two South African rebel tours "cost him six lost years as far as Test cricket was concerned ... and, more significantly, probably an extended run as England captain, a job for which he was better suited than some who held the position post-Mike Brearley".

 Playing career

 Emburey was a right arm spin bowler and a slightly eccentric but useful lower-order batsman with the style of a grafter.
 He was more notable as an economical performer than a "demon" spin bowler, but on his day could leave the best batsmen groping outside off-stump.
 One of his dangerous balls was his arm ball outswinger.
 Emburey was named a Wisden Cricketer of the Year in 1984.